Palliative Care Services in Washington and Arizona

 We typically use or share your health information in the following ways:

-• Treat you: We can use your health information and share it with other professionals who are treating you.
+• Treat you: We can use your health information and share it with other professionals who are treating you, including those providing palliative care.

-• Run our organization: We can use and share your health information to run our practice, improve your care, and contact you when necessary.
+• Run our organization: We can use and share your health information to run our practice, improve your patient support services, and contact you when necessary.

 • Bill for your services: We can use and share your health information to bill and get payment from health plans or other entities.